-Based on examination of all six outcomes in 2017-18, SLO 1 - Self Leadership was set aside in 2018-19, and the focus placed on two "challenging" outcomes, SLO 2 - Ethics/Ethical Behavior, and SLO 4- Critical Thinking.
-(See excerpts from PLP 2017-18 comments included on pages 11-12.)
+AY 2017-2018 was designated as the Review Year for all six PLP Student Learning Outcomes.
+Based on examination of all six outcomes, SLO 1 - Self Leadership was set aside in 2018-19, and the focus placed on two "challenging" outcomes, SLO 2 - Ethics/Ethical Behavior, and to a lesser extent SLO 4- Critical Thinking.
+In 2019-2020, we have focused on re-trenching around Ethics and Ethical Behavior in our four core courses, examining our SLOs, and developing pathways between PLP and the Honors Program requirements.